hantsy/jakartaee9-starter-boilerplate/docs/deploy-payara.md

 * Comprehensive documentation and technical guides
 * Commercial support available for paid enterprise users.

-Payara Community is also open sourced, for developers, you use it as an alternative to Glassfish to get better development experience.
+Payara is also an open source project, for developers, you use Community edition as an alternative to Glassfish to get better development experience.

 ## Prerequisites